By Iromie Weeramantry

 NYI’s facility in Oak Brook, just 18 miles from downtown Chicago, is a good example of a suburban option that offers some of the logistical, cost and safety benefits that come with being outside an urban area but still delivering the high levels of connectivity and interconnection needed by businesses today.
 This includes direct connectivity through NYI’s network to 350 E. Cermak, Chicago’s connectivity hub.

 In both locations, NYI has the ability to support high-density infrastructure and enterprise requirements through strategic partnerships – With DataGryd at 60 Hudson Street in NYC and with ServerFarm in Chicago.
 NYI’s new Cross Connect Fabric SDN platform is also available at these locations to significantly reduce the cost and burden of cross-connects.
 An easy-to-use portal allows customers to easily provision and manage Layer 1, 2 and 3 connections through a single pane of glass.

 We’re here to help

 NYI offers a deeper level of partnership and service than today’s typical data center provider by providing a full suite of high-touch managed services.
 We can help you navigate through an ever-changing landscape by cutting through IT complexity, defining the right strategy, orchestrating a solution, and assisting you with all the logistics along the way.
-Contact us via the form below and let us know what we can do to support your business during these challenging times.
+Contact us and let us know what we can do to support your business during these challenging times.